tess-jl/aws-developer-course/study_notes/3_AWS_Fundamentals.md

 ### Private vs. Public vs. Elastic IP Hands On
 -been using a public IP to SSH
--*private IP cannot be used to SS*H--> b/c not in the same network as EC2 instance -when we stop the EC2 instance--> public IP not shown at all--> private is the same --> restart the instance --> public IP has changed therefore need to update the SSH command
+-*private IP cannot be used to SSH*--> b/c not in the same network as EC2 instance -when we stop the EC2 instance--> public IP not shown at all--> private is the same --> restart the instance --> public IP has changed therefore need to update the SSH command

 HOW TO: Connect our EC2 instance to elastic IP